Why You Need a Blog on Your Ecommerce Website

 If you are blogging on relevant topics, you’ll find that the blog picks up some extra clicks from search engines, as the pages themselves start to get ranked.
 Someone searching for information — which is relevant to your industry or brand — may stumble upon your blog, navigate through some of the pages on your website and see something they like.

 That’s why it’s really helpful to cater your posts to what people may be looking for.
-A blog article with the headline “Five pieces of sports equipment that make a good gift this Christmas’ for instance, will tend to pick up more clicks in Google because there are likely to be searched for this kind of information.
+A blog article with the headline “Five pieces of sports equipment that make a good gift this Christmas’ for instance, will tend to pick up more clicks in Google because there are likely to be searches for this kind of information.

 Builds your brand

 One of the great things about blogging is that it gives you a platform to tell a story and give your brand something of an identity.
 When it comes down to it, this is one of the biggest benefits of social media as well; blogging helps you take this a step further and give readers a reason to connect and relate with your company.

 Rather than always looking to promote your products and constantly trying to sell, social media and blogging is utilised best when it’s real, so to speak.

 Depending on your brand, you may choose to speak about your own life, how the company come to be and where it’s headed.
 It’s all about telling a story!
 This is what people want to hear about and creating a brand identity is one of the most effective ways to establish ongoing relationships with your customers.